 2021 Entry Criteria

-In addition to completing the entry form above, entrants will also have to write a submission and attach this to their online entry form which can be found here.
+In addition to completing a short entry form, entrants will also have to write a submission and attach this to their online entry form.
 This must be no more than 4 pages (sides) of A4 long and be attached to the online entry form in a Microsoft Word or PDF file format.

 All parts of the submission must refer to specific developments during the 12 months to December 31, 2020.